voxpelli/node-tema/README.md

 * **processor** – like the **preprocessor**, but will be called after the last of the template specific methods in **preprocessors**.
 * **processors** – an object like the **preprocessors** one, will be called after **processor**.
 * **templates** – an object containing templates – keyed by the name of those templates.
 Will always be checked prior to a theme's **templatePath**.
 The value can either be a function or a string.
 If a function then the function should send the rendered result back in the callback sent to it, otherwise it should be a string relative to the path set in Tema (_not_ relative to the **templatePath**) and that template file will be sent to the renderer.
+* **locals** – object of variables/methods that will be made available to the templates.
+Will override any template variables or theme engine locals with the same name.
+Primarily there for extending the available methods for templates.
 * **options.renderer** – an Express compatible renderer, eg. from consolidate.js
 * **options.templateExtension** – eg "ejs", used for template discovery
 * **options.elementTypes** – like the **elementTypes** on Tema.
 If set it overrides any **elementTypes** from the parent, but the one from the Tema object will still always be applied before these ones are applied.